makasaurus/slight/README.md

 slight
 ======

-slight is a very small system with aims of project oberon.
+slight is a very small system, starting with the creation of a bytecode and aiming to end with the implementation of the CPU on an FPGA.
+This project is inspired by project oberon.

 slight:
 * is stack based
 * has non-dynamic program memory
-* uses built-in variable lookup tables
-* has an n-bit vm
+* has an n-bit emulator
-* allows for function overloading at byte-code level
+* allows for functions, function overloading, and variable scopes at byte-code level
 * is very simple

 goals:
-* get vm completed
+* complete emulator
+* create cli terminal to code in real time
 * run terminal graphics and I/O from machine
 * run 'complex' graphics
 * write a high-level OOP language, named donut, that compiles down to bytecode.